0xdefaceme/whitepaper/README.md

 Lastly, users' funds are secured through the 0xdeface protocol.
 As an attacker will be more inclined to scavenge the bounty than draining the contract, user funds will not be affected by the disclosures of vulnerabilities.
-In addition, the exploitable EIP standard is generic enough to allow users to vote on how to handle a vulnerability, e.g. via Aragon Agent [11].
+In addition, the Exploitable ERC standard is generic enough to allow users to vote on how to handle a vulnerability, e.g. via Aragon Agent [11].
 This gives the option to make users part of the governance process in case of a imminent settlement.